inbasperu/VisionGuard/docs/DEVELOPMENT.md

 ## Additional Notes

-If you change the environment variables or CMake options, it’s often necessary to clear the cache (by deleting the build directory and recreating it) to ensure that all changes are applied correctly.
+- If you change the environment variables or CMake options, it's often necessary to clear the cache (by deleting the build directory and recreating it) to ensure that all changes are applied correctly.
+- The `omz_models` directory contains pre-trained models used by VisionGuard.
+Ensure this directory is correctly specified during the build process.
+- The `resources` directory contains essential assets for the application's user interface.
+Make sure these resources are accessible to the built application.
+- The `third_party` directory contains external libraries and dependencies.
+Familiarize yourself with these components if you plan to modify or extend VisionGuard's functionality.
+- Regularly check the `docs` and `wiki` directories for updated documentation and guides that may assist in development and troubleshooting.